openmultiplechoice/openmultiplechoice/README.md

 ## License

-Copyright (C) 2020 Michael Schubert and [contributors](https://github.com/openmultiplechoice/openmultiplechoice/graphs/contributors).
+Copyright (C) 2020 The OpenMultipleChoice project and [contributors](https://github.com/openmultiplechoice/openmultiplechoice/graphs/contributors).

 OpenMultipleChoice is free to use under the terms of AGPL v3: